Orasi/gp-cicd-kickstart/README.md

 cd gp-cicd-kickstart && docker-compose up -d
 ```

-#### 5. You should then be able to access each of the applications at th
+#### 5. You should then be able to access each of the applications at the URL's below on any modern browser

 * [Jenkins](http://localhost:8080)
 * [Artifactory](http://localhost:8081)